kevando/dufinition/README.md

 ---
 ### Changelog

+**1.7**
+- Added ability to delete.
+- Added success message on Saving new Dufine

 **1.6.3** add icons; refactor dufine view so it share components; add 'clear state data' option to the settings page.
 **6.3** changing versioning names